Bradford

 Bradford Forster Square station Forster Square

 Bradford Forster Square StationBradford Forster Square is a terminus for Northern electric train services to the north of the city to Skipton, to Ilkley and to Leeds.
-Both of Bradford's unconnected stations have services to Leeds — a total of six trains an hour during weekday daytime, two of those from this station.
-Forster Square also offers two daily LNER services reversing at Leeds to continue to London Kings Cross.
+There is no rail link to Bradford's other city centre station which is about 10 minutes walk away.
+Both stations have services to Leeds — at least six trains an hour during weekday daytime, two Northern services per hour from this station plus seven daily LNER services reversing at Leeds to continue to London Kings Cross.

 Red - stations in West Yorkshire ticket area.